mieweb/docs/content/functions/system-administration/interfaces/directtrust-email.md

 ## Storage types to use when sending/receiving DIRECT emails

 1. These are the file types that can be sent & received via Direct:
-    a.
-For Outgoing Messages, these WebChart storage types are supported:  CDA, E-Order, CCR, Plain Text, TIFF, PNG, PDF, DOC, JPEG, Binary and XLS.
+    * For Outgoing Messages, these WebChart storage types are supported:  CDA, E-Order, CCR, Plain Text, TIFF, PNG, PDF, DOC, JPEG, Binary and XLS.
 Additionally, PDF is supported on client db's on RC202503 and newer.
-    b.
-For Incoming (received) Messages, these WebChart storage types are supported:  CDA, CCR, Plain Text, PDF, HTML
+    * For Incoming (received) Messages, these WebChart storage types are supported:  CDA, CCR, Plain Text, PDF, HTML

 ## Not receiving Direct emails?